Cedric Bixler-Zavala: Career

-In the 1990s, Bixler-Zavala played in a slew of local, El Paso punk bands such as Distorted Silence, Three Blind Bats, Phantasmagoria, Jerk, Marcellus Wallace, Thee Gambede Meatleak, The Fall on Deaf Ears, and Los Dregtones who released the cassette, 5 Song Alibi, in 1994.
+In the 1990s, Bixler-Zavala played in a slew of local, El Paso punk bands such as Distorted Silence, Three Blind Bats, Phantasmagoria, Jerk, Marcellus Wallace, Thee Gambede Meatleak, The Fall on Deaf Ears, and Los Dregtones, the latter of whom released the cassette, 5 Song Alibi, in 1994.
+The Fall on Deaf Ears recorded only a handful of songs before bassist Laura Beard and guitarist Sarah Reiser were killed in a car wreck in 1997.